benmiller314/cdm2020fall/plans/lesson-06.md

 # Homework for next time:
 <ul>
-<li><strong>Work</strong> on your soundscape narratives, including making at least two recordings and putting them into conversation in Audacity.
+<li><strong>Work</strong> on your soundscape narratives, including importing at least two assets into Audacity and putting them in conversation with each other.
 If you have time, do more!</li>
 <li><strong>Push a soundscape preview</strong> to your GitHub repository.
 As per the assignment prompt, this should include:
   <ul>
   <li> A layered <strong>Audacity project file (.aup)</strong>, showing the arrangement of your sounds so far (need not be a complete soundscape or narrative yet).</li>